Spring Garden Revival

 Professional Mulch Selection & Soil Health Benefits for Burlington's Glacial Till & Rocky New England Terrain

-Burlington’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay in low-lying areas.
-The region’s naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials like pine bark for acid-loving plants.
-Mulching provides key benefits: moisture retention (reducing evaporation by 25-50%), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression at 2-4 inch depth, and organic matter addition to improve soil structure.
-Choose from organic mulches (shredded hardwood, aged wood chips, compost blends) or inorganic options (limestone gravel, decorative stone).
-Always avoid mulches sourced from invasive species and coordinate with the MA Division of Fisheries & Wildlife for best practices.
+Burlington's soils, as identified by the USDA Web Soil Survey, include glacial till (high clay, poor drainage), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay in low-lying areas.
+The region's naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials like pine bark for acid-loving plants.
+Mulching offers significant benefits: moisture retention (25-50% less evaporation), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), and weed suppression with a 2-4 inch layer.
+Organic mulches (shredded hardwood, aged wood chips, compost blends) improve soil structure, while inorganic options (limestone gravel, decorative stone) suit specialty uses.
+Always source mulch from reputable suppliers to avoid invasive species, and consult the MA Division of Fisheries & Wildlife for guidance.

 Burlington Stormwater Management & MS4 Compliance Through Strategic Mulching